Hot Shelter downgrades

 Final Egg downgrades

 If there was a “top 10” list of SADX downgrades, Final Egg would probably be #1.
-This level suffers from removed lighting, bad fog settings, missing effects, missing object animations, new bugs introduced only in SADX, loss of transparency in some level pieces, broken models that wash out backgrounds and poor texture quality.
+This level suffers from removed lighting, bad fog settings, missing effects, missing object animations, new bugs introduced in SADX, loss of transparency in some level pieces, broken models that wash out backgrounds and poor texture quality.
 Let’s compare the levels side by side to find out what’s been lost in the transition.

 The little standing lights are broken in all ports.
 On the Dreamcast, they consist of one light (vertical or horizontal) that rotates as you walk around it – a subtle effect that enhances the atmosphere of the level.
-In SADX, the lights have both the horizontal and vertical meshes enabled, making it look strange with two layers, they don’t vary in size and are completely static – they don’t react to camera or player movement.
+In SADX, the lights have both the horizontal and vertical meshes, making it look strange with two layers, they don’t vary in size and are completely static – they don’t react to camera or player movement.

 The rotation effect was subtle, but the loss of light size adjustment is noticeable in areas like these: